 We know what that is.

-If you have ever gotten to mile 15 in the marathon and feel like an 800 pound guerrilla decided to take a break on your back you know the feeling is not one of comfort.
+Have you ever hit mile 15 in the marathon and felt an 800 pound guerrilla jump on your back?
+I have.

 The body is forced to metabolize fat.
-Fat is a much less efficient fuel source and requires a great deal more energy to burn rather then carbohydrates.
+Fat is a much less efficient fuel source and requires a great deal more energy to burn rather than carbohydrates.

 There are far too many runners selling themselves short because they have a bad race without understanding the why's of what happened.